An electrode is a metal wire that is coated.

 The type of electrode used depends on the specific properties required in the weld deposited.

-The American Welding Society’s classification number series for welding electrodes has been adopted by the welding industry.
+The welding industry has adopted the American Welding Society’s classification number series for welding rod electrodes.

 The electrode identification system for steel arc welding is set up as follows: